yuka-uln/cheapaviasales/README.md

 # cheapaviasales
-A repository for a small student project
+A small student project which lets you monitor prices for specific flights to try and find the cheapest one!